-- Present the existing process maps that outline the case flow process for juvenile justice and the relevant processes within child welfare.
-The subcommittee will begin to identify opportunities for enhanced practices and alternatives to formal case processing at multiple decision points in this cross-system discussion. - Identify each decision and what happens at that point, who is responsible (may be multiple personnel involved in the action), exactly what the output or outcome is for that decision point, and the timing and/or timeline involved.
-See Appendix K: County Case Flow Process Mapping for questions to guide the analysis of the case flow maps. - Begin construction of the detailed narrative that documents each of the aspects and actions involved at each decisionmaking point.
+- ☐ Present the existing process maps that outline the case flow process for juvenile justice and the relevant processes within child welfare.
+The subcommittee will begin to identify opportunities for enhanced practices and alternatives to formal case processing at multiple decision points in this cross-system discussion. - ☐ Identify each decision and what happens at that point, who is responsible (may be multiple personnel involved in the action), exactly what the output or outcome is for that decision point, and the timing and/or timeline involved.
+See Appendix K: County Case Flow Process Mapping for questions to guide the analysis of the case flow maps. - ☐ Begin construction of the detailed narrative that documents each of the aspects and actions involved at each decisionmaking point.
 This action calls for preliminary identification of the relevant and necessary information (e.g., assessment results, social history report, academic reports, family input, service or resource availability) to inform each decision.
-See Appendix L: Newton County Narrative for an excerpt from a completed narrative.